HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 A score of 0.1 or below is good, over 0.25 is poor, and anything in between needs improvement.

 {{ figure_markup(
-  image="cms-real-user-cummulative-layout-shift-experiences.png",
+  image="cms-real-user-cumulative-layout-shift-experiences.png",
-  caption="Real-user Cummulative Layout Shift experiences.", description='Bar chart showing the top 5 CMSs and whether they have a "good" First Input Delay experience.
+  caption="Real-user Cumulative Layout Shift experiences.", description='Bar chart showing the top 5 CMSs and whether they have a "good" Cumulative Layout Shift experience.
 Wordpress has a 47% of desktop sites with a "good experience" and 57% of mobile sites.
 Drupal has 58% for desktop and 70% for mobile, Joomla has 51% for desktop and 63% for mobile, Squarespace has 35% for desktop and 44% for mobile, and Wix has 58% for desktop and 59% for mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=1265001868&format=interactive", sheets_gid="465267881", sql_file="core_web_vitals_distribution.sql"